Wildsong/docker-proxy/README.md

 * proxy_conf -- nginx configuration
 * proxy_dhparam -- just holds the dhparam.pem file (this file gets copied to certs)
 * proxy_vhost -- holds nginx virtual host files
+* proxy_html -- letsencrypt uses this and needs to write files to it